Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Experiments

-This section addresses \textbf{RQ1}.
-We evaluate our method in both short-term forecasting (horizon=2, 3) and long-term forecasting (horizon=4, 5) settings.
-We exclude the case of horizon=1 due to delays in epidemic surveillance data, as extreme short-term forecasting does not provide sufficient time for effective interventions.
-Table \ref{tab:main_results} summarizes the results of all methods under three real-world datasets.
-While the PCC shows relatively stable ranges and variances between datasets, the RMSE shows significant variability, primarily driven by differences in the variance of the datasets.

-Compared with various baseline models, including traditional statistical, RNN-based, CNN-based, STGNN, and EML models, HeatGNN achieves the lowest RMSE and highest PCC across most horizons and datasets.
+We evaluate our method in both short-term forecasting (horizon=2, 5) and long-term forecasting (horizon=7, 12) settings.
+Table \ref{tab:main_results} summarizes the results of all methods under four real-world datasets, where we scale the RMSE to save space.
+Compared with various baseline models, including traditional, RNN-based, CNN-based, STGNN, and EML models, HeatGNN achieves the lowest RMSE and highest PCC across most horizons and datasets.
 These results demonstrate its capability to capture both spatio-temporal heterogeneity and mechanistic heterogeneity effectively.
 The high PCC values across datasets and horizons highlight the robustness of HeatGNN in capturing transmission patterns that are closely related to real-world data, making it well-suited for short-term and long-term epidemic forecasting.
-For instance, in the Japan-Prefectures dataset, HeatGNN achieves a PCC of 0.917 for horizon=2, outperforming the next best model, Epi-Cola-GNN, which scores 0.902.
 Among the other models, Epi-Cola-GNN and Epi-GNN show the second-best performances.
-While the forecasting accuracy of Epi-GNN is slightly inferior to HeatGNN in most tasks, it achieves the best performance in a few cases, highlighting its effectiveness and robustness in capturing spatio-temporal dependencies for epidemic forecasting.
+Figure \ref{fig:case_region5} shows that HeatGNN more accurately fits the ground truth and follows the epidemic transmission trend.